Table of Contents

 The 200 MW has to come from somewhere, and the solar power plant would supply it for half of the day, and the natural gas plant would supply the rest in the evening.
 Therefore, if you remove the solar plant from the equation, the natural gas plant has to operate twice as long (not quite, but I said this for the sake of simplicity) and hence burn natural gas twice as long, which means that it is burning twice as much gas overall.

 The solar power plant halves the natural gas power plant’s consumption by supplying the electricity during the day instead of the natural gas power plant so the NG plant only operates at night.
-So the natural gas power plant has to operate twice as long because it has to operate during not just night time, but the d
+So the natural gas power plant has to operate twice as long because it has to operate during not just night-time, but during daytime as well.

 Also keep in mind that electricity grids everywhere have standby backup installed because they have to.
 All types of power plants will malfunction or have to be shut down for maintenance, so standby generators have to be available to back them up to prevent blackouts.
 This is why long blackouts are not common.
 Each single power plants normally supply electricity to thousands of homes.
 Those standby generators can also back up solar and wind power plants when necessary.

 Another fact to note: Solar opponents use the argument that solar power alone cannot meet the world’s needs and that nuclear is the source of energy for the future.
-As I have said before, it is not necessary to rely exclusively on one power source for electricity, and it is actually a bad idea because that source of energy will become more expensive due to high fuel demand.
+It is not necessary to rely exclusively on one power source for electricity.
+It is also unwise because the cost of that energy source will be driven up due to high fuel demand.

 Traditional Nuclear and Coal Power Plants Take Too Long to Start to Backup Solar